nodinnerbeforedessert/nodinnerbeforedessert.github.io/_posts/2022-5-30-celiac-disease.md

 I already have a great pizza recipe from doing keto.
 I don't think I'm ready for cauliflower crust...
 I also already had this recipe on my list of favorite cookies and was so excited to remember that it is still on the table.
 Here's the recipe for [Cinnamon Chocolate Cookies](https://youarenotsosmart.com/cookie-recipes/cinnamon-chocolate-cookies/)
 From keto I also already have gluten free tamari and coconut aminos to replace soy sauce.

+But regardless, my blog will have to pivot for future posts.
+I plan to experiment and continue to make delicious food and if anyone should ever find this blog and try a recipe, they should feel free to use whatever ingredients work for them.